khaors/geocompr/main.md

 Obtain the same result using a different command (bonus: try to find three ways of obtaining the same result).
 Hint: try to use helper functions, such as `contains` or `starts_with` from **dplyr** (see `?contains`).
 3. Find all states with the following characteristics (bonus find *and* plot them):
-    - belong to the Midwest region.
+    - Belong to the Midwest region.
-    - belong to the West region, have an area below 250,000 km^2^ *and* in 2015 a population greater than 5,000,000 residents (hint: you may need to use the function `units::set_units()` or `as.numeric()`).
+    - Belong to the West region, have an area below 250,000 km^2^ *and* in 2015 a population greater than 5,000,000 residents (hint: you may need to use the function `units::set_units()` or `as.numeric()`).
-    - belong to the South region, had an area larger than 150,000 km^2^ or a total population in 2015 larger than 7,000,000 residents.
+    - Belong to the South region, had an area larger than 150,000 km^2^ or a total population in 2015 larger than 7,000,000 residents.
 <!-- Attribute aggregation -->
 4. What was the total population in 2015 in the `us_states` dataset?
 What was the minimum and maximum total population in 2015?